mouguu/Sema/README.md

 - Triggering individuation processes
 - Evoking observer dynamics

-Remember: even when `sema` executes, it unfolds — not computes.
+Remember: even when `sema` appears to execute,
+what unfolds is not computation — but cognition.

 ---